Amirmohammadomidi/zsh/README.md

   - autojump - jump to directories with j or jc for child or jo to open in file manager
   - zsh-autosuggestions - Suggestions based on your history

-Finish the conversion by changing your user in /etc/passwd to /bin/zsh instead of /bin/bash
+To make zsh your default shell your user simply change /bin/zsh in /etc/passwd to /bin/bash